This post is a rant about what I think is a pretty decent idea gone pretty badly wrong. The idea is something called “Wi-Fi Protected Setup.”

 - entering a PIN number provided by the client into the AP

 This process would automatically set up an SSID (hopefully unique) and passphrase (hopefully pseudo-random) on the AP and transfer that information to the client.
 For each new client, the process is simply repeated (with the difference that the SSID and passphrase are not reset for the subsequent added clients).
 The push-buttons/PIN help verify that only known clients are added to the network, and the user is spared a lot of setup.
-I quite like the theory.
+I quite like the idea.

 In practice, of course, not all wireless APs and clients support WPS.
 In particular, the Wireless Zero Configuration utility in Windows XP does not support WPS.
 My web research also suggests that while Vista supports WPS, it does so in a way that requires a wired Ethernet connection for the initial AP setup.
 I’m not a Vista user, so I can’t verify this personally.